kimmobrunfeldt/drydoc/readme.md

     fanta

 You can also include normal text documents, just make sure they don't include the string which separates variable and template sections.
-Normal text document cannot contain a line with only '...' characters and cannot start with '...'
+Normal text document must not contain a line with only '...' characters and it must not start with '...'